dafny-lang/dafny/docs/DafnyRef/Grammar.md

 If `allowNewKeyword` is false, then `new` is not allowed.
 If `allowNameOnlyKeyword` is false, then `nameonly` is not allowed.
 If `allowDefault` is false, then `:= Expression` is not allowed.

+`older` is a context-sensitive keyword.
+It is recognized as a keyword only by `GIdentType` and only when `allowOlderKeyword` is true.
+If `allowOlderKeyword` is false, then a use of `older` is parsed by the `IdentType` production in `GIdentType`.

 ````grammar
 LocalIdentTypeOptional = WildIdent [ ":" Type ]